DAT300-Group5/dataset_analytics/benchmark/COMPILE_SQLITE.md

 ## How to Complile SQLite

-**However, some of the dot commands need another build of SQLite3**.
+**However, some of the dot commands need another build of SQLite3 with certain flag**.

 | Command          | Purpose                       | Requires Special Compilation            |
 | ---------------- | ----------------------------- | --------------------------------------- |